webplatform/docs/concepts/programming/javascript/objects/index.md

 </div>

-You can use the bracket notation with [/js/statements#for...in_Statement|for...in]] to iterate over all the enumerable properties of an object.
+You can use bracket-notation with [/js/statements#for...in_Statement|for...in]] to iterate over all the enumerable properties of an object.
 To illustrate how this works, the following function displays the properties of the object when you pass the object and the object's name as arguments to the function:

  function showProps(obj, objName) {
    var result = "";